basudeb24/HealthSearch/README.md

 # HealthSearch

+An application the can search for the nearest available doctors and hospitals in Kolkata(only).
+It can also keep records of the patient's medical history and also make emergency ambulance calls.

 This is my first group industrial project in association with Ardent Computech Pvt.
 Ltd.

 My group consisted of :
 1) Souvik Daw - https://www.linkedin.com/in/souvik-daw-8430b41a9/